-Craig Heisinger enters his fourth season with the Winnipeg Jets in his role as Senior Vice- President & Director, Hockey Operations/ Assistant General Manager.
-In his role, Heisinger also serves as the General Manager of the St. John's IceCaps, the American Hockey League affiliate of the Winnipeg Jets.
+Craig Heisinger enters his fifth season with the Winnipeg Jets in his role as Senior Vice-President & Director, Hockey Operations/Assistant General Manager.
+In his role, Heisinger also serves as the General Manager of the Manitoba Moose, the American Hockey League affiliate of the Winnipeg Jets.

-Heisinger joined the Jets organization after working with the Manitoba Moose in different capacities throughout the team’s 15-year existence in both the International Hockey League and American Hockey League.
-Most notably, he served as Manitoba’s General Manager for the final nine seasons during and reached the Calder Cup Playoffs in eight of those years, including a berth in the Calder Cup Final in 2009.
+Heisinger joined the Jets organization after working with the Manitoba Moose in different capacities throughout the team's initial 15-year existence in both the International Hockey League and American Hockey League.
+Most notably, he served as Manitoba's General Manager for nine seasons and reached the Calder Cup Playoffs in eight of those years, including a berth in the Calder Cup Final in 2009.

 Heisinger began his tenure with the Manitoba Moose as the team's Equipment Manager in 1996.
 "Zinger" then transitioned to a managerial position when he became Assistant General Manager of the hockey club in 1999.
 Three years later, Heisinger was appointed General Manager of the Moose on July 15th, 2002, succeeding Randy Carlyle.
 Zinger retained that position until the end of the 2010-11 season.
 During that time, Heisinger was named the winner of the James C. Hendy Memorial Award as the outstanding executive in the American Hockey League following the team's most successful season in 2008-09.
 That season, the Moose finished first overall in the AHL and reached the Calder Cup Finals.